 - theta [tuple] Tuple (type, value) that defines the numerator parameter point or prior over parameter points for the sampling.
-Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - n_samples [int] Total number of events to be drawn. - folder [str] Path to the folder where the resulting samples should be saved (ndarrays in .npy format). - filename [str] Filenames for the resulting samples.
-A prefix such as 'x' or 'theta0' as well as the extension '.npy' will be added automatically. - test_split [float or None, optional] Fraction of events reserved for the evaluation sample (that will not be used for any training samples).
-Default value: 0.5. - switch_train_test_events [bool, optional] If True, this function generates a training sample from the events normally reserved for test samples.
-Default value: False.
+Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - n_samples [int] Total number of events to be drawn. - nu [None or tuple, optional] Tuple (type, value) that defines the nuisance parameter point or prior over parameter points for the sampling.
+Default value: None - folder [str or None] Path to the folder where the resulting samples should be saved (ndarrays in .npy format).
+Default value: None. - filename [str or None] Filenames for the resulting samples.
+A prefix such as 'x' or 'theta0' as well as the extension '.npy' will be added automatically.
+Default value: None. - nuisance_score [bool or "auto", optional] If True, the score with respect to the nuisance parameters (at the default position) will also be calculated.
+If False, only the score with respect to the physics parameters is calculated.
+For "auto", the nuisance score will be calculated if a nuisance setup is defined.
+Default: True. - test_split [float or None, optional] Fraction of events reserved for the evaluation sample (that will not be used for any training samples).
+Default value: 0.2. - switch_train_test_events [bool, optional] If True, this function generates a training sample from the events normally reserved for test samples.
+Default value: False. - n_processes [None or int, optional] If None or larger than 1, MadMiner will use multiprocessing to parallelize the sampling.
+In this case, n_workers sets the number of jobs running in parallel, and None will use the number of CPUs.
+Default value: 1.